Atul1305/system-design/proximity-service/README.md

 # Requirements
 **Functional**

-* Given a user's location in searchradius as inputs, return all businesses within the search radius.
+* Given a user's location in search radius as inputs, return all businesses within the search radius.
 Yelp is example of this use case.
 * Business owners can add, update and delete a business.
 These changes no need to appear in real time, might take some time to appear.
 * Users can see detailed view about a business